surfedushare/pol-harvester/README.md

 #### 3.C) Download and extract IMS Content Packages

 Other content consists of content packages as defined by IMS.
-You can download and extract these with the following commands
+You can download and extract these with the following commands:

 ```bash
 ./manage.py download_edurep_imscp --input <data-file>